hhe1667/behavioral-cloning/writeup_report.md

 #### 4. Appropriate training data

-I generated the training data by driving the car on on the road, closing to the center lane as much as possible.
+I generated the training data by driving the car on the road, closing to the center lane as much as possible.

 ### Architecture and Training